 Dr. Boaz Arzi was born in Israel.
 He graduated from Szaint Istvan University, Budapest, Hungary in 2002 with a degree in Veterinary Medicine.
 Dr. Arzi returned to Israel to become a partner in a small animal veterinary hospital in Haifa, where he completed five years of intensive clinical practice.
-He completed the residency training program in Dentistry and Oral Surgery at the Veterinary Medical Teaching Hospital, University of California, Davis.
+He completed the residency training program in Dentistry and Oral Surgery at the UC Davis Veterinary Medical Teaching Hospital.
 Dr. Arzi became a Diplomate of the American Veterinary Dental College in 2012.
-In the summer of 2010, Dr. Arzi joined Dr. Athanasiou’s lab in the Department of Biomedical Engineering as a post-doc fellow, working on bioengineered fibrocartilage spectrums and their surgical applications.
-In addition, he also maintains a clinical appointment as a staff veterinarian at the Dentistry and Oral Surgery Service at the Veterinary Medical Teaching Hospital, and his main interests include maxillofacial reconstruction, tissue engineering, and microsurgical techniques.
+In the summer of 2010, Dr. Arzi joined Dr. Athanasiou’s lab in the UC Davis Department of Biomedical Engineering as a post-doc fellow, working on bioengineered fibrocartilage spectrums and their surgical applications.
+Dr. Arzi is currently an assistant professor and with the Dentistry and Oral Surgery Service.
+His main interests include maxillofacial reconstruction, tissue engineering, and microsurgical techniques.

 Megan Badgley, RVT

 Erica Becerra was born and raised in Northern California.
-She graduated from Sacramento City College in 2000 and received her license in dental assisting.
-Erica spent 9 years working as a dental assistant in human general dentistry.
-It was because of her love of animals and dentistry that brought her to UC Davis Veterinary Medical Teaching Hospital.
+She graduated from Sacramento City College in 2000, and received her license in dental assisting.
+Erica spent nine years working as a dental assistant in human general dentistry.
+It was her love of animals and dentistry that brought her to the UC Davis Veterinary Medical Teaching Hospital.
 Erica continues to further her education by taking continuing dental education courses.